This fruit is healthy for humans, but can dogs eat plums? Read this guide before you share this juicy fruit with your pup.

 To give you a better idea of how much sugar it has, one whole plum has 7g of sugar.
 That’s about the same as 1.5 teaspoons of pure sugar.

-Plums are also really high in fiber, which might give some dogs digestion problems.
+Plums are also really high in fiber, which might cause digestive system problems.
 Most dogs will be ok after a few bites of plums, but if you notice these reactions in your pet, contact your vet:

 - Signs of Stomach Pain